XL Bully ban in Scotland: What does the announcement mean for me?

 • Lunging

 Never approach an unknown dog without checking with their owner first and always ask the owner before stroking.
-If you see a dog alone outside, call the council or report the dog online rather than approaching them.
+If you see a stray dog alone outside, call the council or report the dog online rather than approaching them.

 Make sure that you stay calm around them, never run or shout around an unfamiliar dog.
 For more advice on dealing with a dog attack, read more here.